sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 Click on 'Create' and choose the option through which you want to create 'Datasets' from the dropdown.

-Fire Insights enable you to create 'dataset' using any one option ie 'From Existing Files', 'By UPloading New File' or 'Using Connections' available.
+Fire Insights enable you to create 'dataset' using any one option ie 'From Existing Files', 'By Uploading New File' or 'Using Connections' available.

 Choose 'From Existing Files' option.